Significant Disproportionality Frequently Asked Questions (FAQ)

 When is a district or community school considered to no longer have significant disproportionality?

-A district or community school is no longer considered to have significant disproportionality in a given category when one of two conditions are met:
+A district or community school is considered to no longer have significant disproportionality in a given category when one of two conditions is met:

 • (1) the state’s annual calculation of the LEA’s risk ratio falls at or below the 2.50 threshold for the most recent year in the three-year calculation; or